aaronfay/aaronfay-blog/articles/the-making-of-my-blog.markdown

 About 2 weeks ago, I decided to invest some time into re-developing my tools I use in my everyday work, and some things to help me expand my current tech toolset.
 So over the next few weeks I will be blogging about the new tech I am picking up in my everyday workflow.
 One of those things was my blog.

 They say when you learn, one of the steps to learning it to teach what your learning.
-Also as I work as a Community Engineer at Appcelerator, I figure that its part of my "job" as it were to relay what I am learning to those in the community about not just Titanium Mobile, but also related tech linke node.js.
+Also as I work as a Community Engineer at Appcelerator, I figure that its part of my "job" as it were to relay what I am learning to those in the community about not just Titanium Mobile, but also related tech like node.js.

 So let's get to it then!